hadriane/aws_apigateway_lambda_dynamodb_contactform/README.md

     6. Expand **Choose or Create an Execution Role** and select **Use an Existing Role**'
     7. Select DynamodbContactformTable from **Existing role** drop-down
     8. Click **Create Function**
- 2. Add Trigger
+ 2. Add Trigger to Lambda function
      1. Click on **Add Trigger**
      2. Select **API Gateway** from the drop-down
      3. Select UpdateDynamodbContactformTable for **API**
      4. Select DEV for **Deployment stage**
      5. Select Open for **Security** (Not a good practice however to keep things simple)
      6. Click **Add**
- 3. Enter the Python code
+ 3. Write the Python code
      1. Select the API gateway we created earlier
      2. In the **Function code** section, in the editor box, paste the following code
     ```python